Kingussie Camanachd: History

-2014 saw the club lift the Camanachd Cup for the first time since 2006 and Ronald Ross announced his retirement from first team duties after the victory over Glenurquhart at the Bught Park.
-However, in 2015 Kingussie would face a great decline, the club ending in the play-off position of ninth.
+The year 2014 saw the club lift the Camanachd Cup for the first time since 2006.
+Ronald Ross announced his retirement from first team duties after the victory over Glenurquhart at the Bught Park.
+However, in 2015 Kingussie faced a great decline, the club ending in the play-off position of ninth.
 They faced a relegation play-off with National Division One runners-up Kilmallie, which they won 2–0.